magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 For the Organization ID, Client ID and Client Secret, we check if they contain only alphanumeric characters. \
 Additionally for the Organization ID, we check if it matches 24 characters and optional has the suffix `@AdobeOrg`.
 But we only store the ID and ignore the suffix.
+Also make sure 2FA is enabled on AdobeIMS.

 ## bin/magento admin:adobe-ims:disable
 Disables the AdminAdobeIMS Module.